 It’s really not that hard to fit in fitness.
 You can get up and move just about anytime, anywhere to be more physically active and stay healthy.
-And every 10-minute session counts toward the goal of at least 150 minutes per week of exercise.
+And every minute counts toward the goal of at least 150 minutes per week of exercise.
 Every time you stand up and do something, you’re taking a step in the right direction.

 Think outside the gym to move more at home, outdoors and just about anywhere.